ComputerEnchiladas/RaspberryPi/05_Client/README.md

 WebSockets.

 ## Mobile App
 Hybrid-mobile apps are built using HTML, CSS & JavaScript where access to a phone's resources happens via [Apache Cordova](https://cordova.apache.org/).
-Cordova provides an API, similar to the DOM API, to leverage hardware access.
+Cordova provides API's to various [plugins](https://cordova.apache.org/docs/en/latest/#plugin-apis) which have hardware access.
 When deployed to the phone it has the look and feel of a native app.
 Mobile app frameworks that extend and build upon Cordova are:

 * [**_Ionic_**](http://ionicframework.com/)
 * [**_PhoneGap_**](http://phonegap.com/)